dk14/crypto/chats/btc-audit/README.md

 > If AI tries to reproduce it - it won't work.
 Integrations with Ledger wallets - it cannot do, too much risk, they'll need a person to talk to.
 Plus, It's cutting edge CS..AI cannot progress CS, it cannot design novel useful metrics, or write code without security/logical flaws.

-> I won't add anything more novel or stable features until there are funds - I'll keep being like 14yo and AI when nothing else to do.
+> I won't add anything more novel or stable features until there are funds.
+Incl. funds conpensating for work done already.

 ## How to use